RSV in Babies

 - Do not allow peopleto touch your baby without first washing their hands.

 - Avoid kissing your baby if you have cold symptoms.

 - Keep your baby away from crowds.

 - Do not allow anyone to smoke around your baby.

 - Limit the time high-risk babies and young children stay in day care, particularly from late fall to early spring when RSV is most prevalent.

 - If possible, keep your baby away from anyone, including older siblings, with cold symptoms.

-Although there is no vaccine yet for RSV, a medication called palivizumab may protect high-risk babies from serious complications of RSV infection.
+Although there is no vaccine yet for RSV, a medication called palivizumab may prevent RSV infections and protect high-risk babies from serious complications of RSV infection.
 If your baby is considered high-risk, speak to the doctor about once-monthly injections of this drug during peak RSV season.